Axinom/drm-quick-start/Readme.md

 # Security omissions in sample code

-To keep the sample code simple and straightforward, many critical website security measures are omitted (e.g. mandatory HTTPS, CSRF protection, any actual login/authentication).
-This is intentional, as the goal of the sample is to showcase interactions with Axinom DRM and the security of the website itself is not in focus.
+To keep the sample code simple and straightforward, many critical website security measures are omitted (e.g. mandatory HTTPS, any actual login/authentication and more).
+This is intentional, as the goal of the sample is to showcase interactions with Axinom DRM and the security of the website itself is not a priority.

 Furthermore, key management practices are deliberately simplified and the content keys are exposed to the authorization service.
 This is normally not acceptable from a security standpoint, as the content keys should only be visible to the key server and the license server in a production scenario.